11 Benefits of Using a POS System

 Early clock-ins, unauthorized overtime, and “buddy punching” (where one employee clocks in for another) are all forms of time theft, which can cost a business up to 20% of its profits.

 You can further control costs by automating your inventory—setting low-stock alerts, generating automatic purchase orders—and online ordering channels.
-Some POS systems will also offer advanced features, like predictive analytics and vendor management too.
+Some POS systems will also offer advanced features, like predictive analytics and vendor management.

 9. Centralizes Operations & Analytics

 If you own more than one store or a franchise of stores, you may want to be able to track information for each one and for all of them together.
-In addition, you may want to be able to communicate between stores, such as for transferring products or even bringing in staff from one store to help another in a pinch.
+You’ll also want the functionality to communicate between stores, such as for transferring products or bringing in staff from one store to help another.
 With POS software, you have many of these capabilities.

 Australian business Skate Connection uses Vend to manage its eight stores around the country.
 The POS platform makes it easy for them to align inventory with sales and ensure it is stocking the right products in the right stores.

 A POS system routes information from several different data streams to present all your business information in one place.
-In the US, consumers purchase from retail locations, online stores, Amazon, eBay, Instagram, Snapchat, and Facebook, to name a few.
-Even traditional brick-and-mortars are adopting these avenues.
+In the US, consumers purchase from retail locations, online stores, third-party marketplaces, and social media, to name a few.
+Even traditional brick and mortars are adopting these avenues.
 The days of single-channel commerce are long gone.

 Emerging sales channels are an exciting way to grow your retail business, but expansion also introduces new logistical challenges.
 A POS can help address these.
 The best POS systems are command centers for your retail or restaurant operation, connecting your sales data to any number of other software tools.